Dodonaea: Systematics

 Dodonaea is one of the largest genera in the Sapindaceae, and includes 70 species widely distributed in continental Australia.
 The only other species of the Dodonaea widely spread beyond mainland Australia, Dodonaea viscosa, is believed to be one of the world's most greatly disseminated transoceanic plants.

 The first attempts to distinguish infrageneric categories within genus Dodonaea were based on leaf morphology, specifically, two sections - Eu-Dodonaea (simple leaves) and Remberta (pinnate leaves) were differentiated.
 Later this sectional classification was expanded by Bentham, who included 39 species in five series - four simple-leaved series further divided on capsule-appendage morphology (series Cyclopterae, Platypterae, Cornutae and Apterae) and one pinnate-leaved species (series Pinnatae).

-Later the genus has been reviewed extensively two times.
+Later the genus was reviewed extensively two times.
 Radlkofer identified Dodonaea as a part of the tribe Dodonaeeae, within Dyssapindaceae, together with Loxodiscus, Diplopeltis and Distichostemon.
 Dodonaea and Distichostemon share similar morphological characteristics which include plants having regular flowers without petals and an intrastaminal disc.
 Therefore, these two genera are considered to be closely related.

 54 Dodonaea species identified by Radlkofer were divided into three series (Cyclopterae, Platypterae and Aphanopterae) and six subseries.
-As classifiers were taken the presence or absence of an aril and leaves’ glandular structures.

 Another revision of the genus was proposed by West, where Dodonaea were divided into six species groups by using a combination of characters.
 Species with the most primitive characters were classified in Group 1 and Group 6 included plants with the most derived states.
 For instance, the character of an aril possession was recognized as a derived trait.

 The most recent molecular study of phylogenetic relationships within the genus revealed some discrepancy with the previously stated hypotheses of morphological evolution within Dodonaea which classified taxa by the combination of leaf, capsule and seed characters.
 As in preceding morphological research, species with compound leaves were identified in several clades, interspersed among species with simple leaves (e.g. D. humilis is the only species in Clade I with imparipinnate leaves).
 The breeding system has great variation across the phylogeny, and although most species are dioecious, sometimes some species may differ from this state being monoecious.
 Most genera in Sapindaceae are dioecious, however, most closely related to Dodonaea in the phylogeny (Diplopeltis, Diplopeltis stuartii and Cossinia) are monoecious.
 It has also been reported that whereas normally breeding system in Harpullia is dioecism, a few species have also been recognized as monoecious.
 It was stated that during evolution a general breeding-system across the phylogeny was dioecism, however, the polygamous state was intermediate or, might be partially reversible.